ptmt/inter-device-detox/README.md

-# Testing two devices interacting with each other using Detox
+# Testing multiple devices interacting with each other using Detox

+A simple approach to coordinate Detox tests across multiple instances of Detox, useful for chat applications or any multi clients applications (e.g. Taxi app for drivers vs Taxi app for consumers);

+The flakiness is also increased dramatically, since it's now depends on N devices, network and servers, but in some cases it could be desired since we test our app as a black box.

 * Example screenshot

+This example contains a simple chat server which is able to do very basic things:

+* Register a new user on a startup
+* Send a status when other user started typing
+* Send a message to other user
+* Get an status update when a message has been received on the server
+* Get an status update when a message has been delivered to the end user

+By using two or more instances of Detox e2e test processes that can interact with each other we can try to repeat all stages of the process.

 ## How it works

-A node.js server that accepts certain commands and allows one device waiting for another, and share some information between them.
+All we need is a locking mechanism.
+In this implementation, it's a node.js server that accepts certain commands and allows one device to wait for another, and share some information between them.

 -- device1 -- [server] --- device 2 --